yaise/katas2024-samb/README.md

 - A Hiring Manager registers themselves on the site.
 - They register the employer on the platform.
 An AI can assist them with completing the profile of the employer.
 - They can manage job postings i.e. Create, edit,update and delete job postings.
+- They can:
   - Review AI-generated anonymized profiles for candidates with their match scores for a given role.
   - Unlock full candidate profiles by completing a payment.
   - Select a candidate for follow up.
   - Submit survey about a candidate and view survey results by candidates.
   - View Job Role and Employer specific aggregate metrics.

 ### Candidate User Journey
 - A Candidate registers themselves on the site.